Biography of Gladys Sayle, founder of Ellerslie Girls' school in Great Malvern

 Passenger lists record Miss Agnes Sayle, a teacher, aged 27 of Ellerslie, departing London on 2nd September 1927 on the P&O ship Ranpura, for Bombay in India.
 This must have been exciting as it was the ship's maiden voyage.

-A former pupil relates that Miss Prior was the next headmistress; her aunt, who taught art at Ellerslie during WWII, remembered the school being run by Miss Sayle and a Miss Scale; apparently they were both characters!
+Vivian Cooke, who had taught art at Ellerslie during WWII, remembered the school being run by Miss Sayle and Miss Scale; apparently they were both characters!
+Vivian Cooke went on to become head of art at the Abbey School.

-If you would like to suggest changes or to offer additonal material for this page please email the webmaster
+If you would like to suggest changes or to offer additonal material for this page, particularly a photo of Gladys Sayle, please email the webmaster